-I now have two publications on Substack and it’s currently the home for my new paid membership, but I have to admit, I do have a few frustrations.
+I now have two publications on Substack, but I have to admit, I do have a few frustrations.

 As you can imagine, there are a lot of purists who are unhappy.
 They are saying that the addition of short-form video, lives, notes and chat features has meant that Substack is now so far removed from what it set out to be - a place for writers and journalists to share their work and get paid for it.